Cross Country FAQ

 Q: Is there training specifically for cross country?

-A: During the winter we have occasional training days in Joydens Wood (near our clubhouse) but for the most part training is no different from that for more general distance running; for adults Glynis Penny's or Ron Allison's groups at Sutcliffe Park, or the Wednesday evening sessions at the clubhouse, for juniors Mark Newell's group at Sutcliffe Park.
-See: Training
+A: During the winter we have occasional training days in Joydens Wood (near our clubhouse) but for the most part training is no different from that for more general distance running; for adults the groups at Sutcliffe Park run by Glynis Penny, Ron Allison and Clem Dixon, or the Wednesday evening sessions at the clubhouse; for juniors Mark Newell's group at Sutcliffe Park.

 Q: Do I need a club vest?